✦ My Life is a Lamp ✦ My Home is a Lighthouse

 12-3 Walking in the Light — Integrity of Life

-1 John 1:5-7This is the message which we have heard from him and announce to you: that God is light, and in him is no darkness at all.
-If we say that we have fellowship with him and walk in the darkness, we lie and don't tell the truth.
-But if we walk in the light as he is in the light, we have fellowship with one another, and the blood of Jesus Christ his Son, cleanses us from all sin.
+1 John 1:5-7 (NLT)[5] This is the message we heard from Jesus and now declare to you: God is light, and there is no darkness in him at all.
+[6] So we are lying if we say we have fellowship with God but go on living in spiritual darkness; we are not practicing the truth.
+[7] But if we are living in the light, as God is in the light, then we have fellowship with each other, and the blood of Jesus, his Son, cleanses us from all sin.

 1. John says walking in darkness while claiming fellowship with God is a lie.
 What are the signs that someone is walking in the light?
 1 John 2:9-11